Chinnakuyili

 Chinnakuyili is a small village situated in Coimbatore district in the state of Tamil Nadu, India.
 It has a population of 604 men and 574 women.
 Chinnakuyili is a minor Panchayat included in Kallappalayam major Panchayat, with large source of income collected from the land taxes.
 People in this village are engaged in agriculture business and cultivation of maize, vegetables, cotton and coconuts.
 Most of the people are farmers mostly having cows and engaging in doing milk business.
 Milk farming is a hobby for all agriculture people for centuries in this village.
 Chinnakuyili is also known for its pleasant climate, nice people, peaceful atmosphere and nice wind flow.

 Demographics

 Most of the population are in lower, middle class people earning their living on daily / monthly wages by working in nearby agricultural fields, textile / spinning mills, engineering workshops and small industries.

 Every year in the months of May and June, the whole village celebrates Lord Mariamman festival for a week.

 Places to visit

-The entrance of Chinnakuyili village is home to a Lord Ganesha temple that is believed to be over 200 years old.
-The nearby Chinnakuyili main bus stand is conveniently located for visitors.
-On the western side of the village, along Periyakuyili road, stands the Mariamman Temple, an older temple with a three-storied tower built in the South Indian temple architecture style.
-The temple is looked after and maintained by the people of Chinnakuyili.
+At the entrance of Chinnakuyili village, you'll find an ancient Lord Ganesha temple, which has a history dating back over two centuries.
+Conveniently, the Chinnakuyili main bus stand is situated nearby, making it accessible for visitors.
+On the western side of the village, along Periyakuyili road, stands the Mariamman Temple.
+This older temple boasts a three-storied tower constructed in the traditional South Indian temple architecture style.
+The local community of Chinnakuyili takes care of its maintenance and upkeep.